WordPress/gutenberg/packages/components/src/font-size-picker/README.md

 ### `withReset`: `boolean`

 If `true`, a reset button will be displayed alongside the input field when a custom font size is active.
-Has no effect when `disableCustomFontSizes` is `true`.
+Has no effect when `pickerMode` is `'predefined'` or `withSlider` is `true`.

 -   Required: no
 -   Default: `true`

 ### `withSlider`: `boolean`

 If `true`, a slider will be displayed alongside the input field when a custom font size is active.
-Has no effect when `disableCustomFontSizes` is `true`.
+Has no effect when `pickerMode` is `predefined`.

+-   Required: no
+-   Default: `false`

+### `disableCustomFontSizes`: `boolean`

+_Note: this prop is deprecated.
+Please use the `pickerMode` prop instead._

+If `true`, it will not be possible to choose a custom font size.
+The user will be forced to pick one of the pre-defined sizes passed via the `fontSizes` prop.

 -   Required: no
 -   Default: `false`